 Current location and satellites available: the application identifies the location provider network (cell tower and Wi-Fi) or gps (satellite), the satellites acquisition status and the information of the current position.The dashboard shows the information of the current position in wgs84 format.
 The information is calculated from the visible satellites and includes the coordinates, bearing, speed, accuracy and time of acquisition.
 The altitude presented is relative to the Mean Sea Level (MSL) and thus represents the height in meters above mean sea level.

-Waypoints Surveying: collects Points of Interest on the field to build a personal/business mapping database .
-The points acquired can be exported and shared to other applications (e.g. Dropbox/Google Drive) and may be viewed and processed in general consumer geospatial tool such as Google Earth (Personal Survey).
+Waypoints Surveying: collects Points of Interest on the field to build a business/personal mapping database .
+The points acquired can be exported and shared to other applications (e.g. Dropbox/Google Drive).
+The Share option is more convenient and popular since the Export option will require access to your device’s internal storage, typically on the folder “/gps-waypoints”.
+Finally after getting the exported data, you may view and process it with any geo-spatial tool, such as Google Earth for the general consumers.

 Waypoints thematic surveying: allows to collect thematic points for cartographic, environmental or urban planning purposes.
 The thematic surveying uses the tagging functionality that can be customized with the specific thematic data model.
 The waypoints can be classified according to the data model and can be exported with all metadata to a KML file.
 In some surveying activities the mobile precision may be enough but in others, requiring better precision, the application can be connected with an external bluetooth receiver (Professional Survey).